arashout/arashout.site/_posts/2021-08-28-starting-with-nix.md

 - Where is my `configuration.nix`!
     - Managing extensions in VSCode requires putting code in there
 - Having a hard time figuring out how to get zsh shell

+# I WAS MISGUIDED
+So **HILARIOUSLY** enough I learned that this is NOT the optimal way to manage your environment setup because it's not declarative; Which is what `Nix` is all ABOUT.
+I've seen moved on to using [`home-manager`](https://github.com/nix-community/home-manager), which I will detail in my next blog post.